JoeyyScott/general-gielinor-game/TESTING.md

     + After putting those two lines of code at the top of my JSHint tests, it only found one undefined variable (emailjs) and one unused variable (suggestQuestion).
     + After removing all inline JavaScript I only receive the error message about emailjs being an undefined variable.

++ Combining files into quiz.js - After combining the code into one file to avoid unnecessary server requests I received one error about answerToBeAdded being an undefined variable so I defined it with my other let variables to produce only the error about emailjs being an undefined variable.
+    + I consulted with a few members of the [Code Institute](https://codeinstitute.net/) Slack community about this and I have found out it is not an error, it is that jsHint does not recognize it as it is defined in the index.html file.
+As such my code passed with no errors.

 ### Responsiveness

 To test the responsiveness of the site I used [Chrome DevTools](https://developers.google.com/web/tools/chrome-devtools), [Firefox Devtools](https://developer.mozilla.org/en-US/docs/Tools) and [Responsive Design Checker](https://www.responsivedesignchecker.com/).